fschuch/xcompact3d_toolbox/docs/references/how-to-contribute.md

 # How to Contribute

-Thank you for your interest in contributing to the **Wizard Template** project!
+Thank you for your interest in contributing to the project!
 Contributions are welcome and greatly appreciated.
 This guide will help you get started.

 ## Reporting Issues

-If you encounter a bug or have a feature request, please open an issue on <https://github.com/fschuch/wizard-template/issues>.
+If you encounter a bug or have a feature request, please open an issue on <https://github.com/fschuch/xcompact3d_toolbox/issues>.
 Provide as much detail as possible to help us address the issue.

 ## Setting up the Project